bhall2001/serverless-nextjs-github-ci-cd/README.md

 The steps below take you through the exact steps to deploy this repo to Lambda@Edge.
 Hopefully you can follow along.
 To cut to the chase simply clone this repo for as a starter and filling in evn variables as needed.

+It is presumed that you know how to use git, GitHub, GitHub Actions, aws, the aws cli and understand what the Serverless Nextjs Component is and how it works.
+This process also requires that you have a domain managed by aws (Route 53) that is the targeted deployment domain.

-If you're interested, please follow along as you are guided through setting up your serverless-nextjs project for automated ci/cd with Github actions.
+If you're not scared away yet, please follow along as you are guided through setting up your serverless-nextjs project for automated ci/cd with Github Actions.

 Note: this is likely a temporary solution until serverless-nextjs supports serverless framework component v2.